Last updated 3/11/2014

 The application deadline is May 15.
 Presidential Scholars must enroll full-time immediately after graduation from high school.
 Summer enrollment is optional.
 Presidential Scholars must maintain a 3.25 cumulative grade point average to renew the scholarship.

 Other BHC Achievement Awards

 Several academic departments and athletics offer tuition awards to talented students.
 You need to enroll full-time and maintain the requirements of the department.
-Awards are for 100%, 50% or 25% of your tuition up to 18 credit hours per semester.
+Awards are based on credit hours up to 18 credit hours per semester.

-Both campuses offer basketball (men’s and women’s), diversity, student leadership and volleyball (women) awards.
-The Quad-Cities Campus offers baseball, golf and softball (women).
-The East Campus offers crop judging, horse judging and livestock judging awards.
+Both campuses offer basketball (men’s and women’s) and volleyball (women) awards.
+The Quad-Cities Campus offers baseball, golf and softball (women), art, music, journalism, VIVA, MLK, Bridges ESL and International.
+The East Campus offers horse, livestock, crop and soil judging, horse show and diversity.